uzulim/hades/README.md

 by Uzu Lim, Harald Oberhauser, and Vidit Nanda

-Hades is a fast singularity detection algorithm.
+HADES is a fast singularity detection algorithm.
 Singularities are points in data where the Manifold Hypothesis fails, such as  cusps and self-intersections.
-Hades does *not* use topological methods, and instead it works by:
+HADES does *not* use topological methods, and instead works by:

 1. Locally performing dimensionality reduction, and then
 2. Performing a kernel goodness-of-fit test against the uniform distribution over a disk.

+HADES stands for *Hypothesis-testing Algorithm for Detection and Exploration of Singularities*.

 ## Installation.